elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Persistent volumes for prometheus are now optional (disabled by default)
 - Updated velero chart and its CRDs to 2.15.0 (velero 1.5.0)
 - Updated fluentd forwarder config to always include `s3_region`
+- Updated gatekeeper to v3.3.0 and it now uses the official chart.

 ### Removed